 Over time, land use became more distinct.
 This is illustrated by large retail plazas, industrial parks, and residential home developments.
 More recently, younger generations have embraced the diversity, walkability, and vibrant social life of true city life.
 They were drawn to the idea of a closer proximity lifestyle so the popularity of a mixed-use building lifestyle has resurfaced.

 This concept has survived long-term but has evolved accordingly.
 Where “mom and pop” stores once stood, now you will find entertainment venues, restaurants, services, and hospitality storefronts.
 Above or behind these storefronts, you will find apartments or condominiums.
 Many downtown city areas have been revitalized because of this mixed-use shift.

 Vertical mixed-use developments house a wide range of different businesses.
 The lower floors will most often house government offices, restaurants, coffee shops, or any other office space where foot traffic is encouraged.
 The upper floors will usually house private condos, loft apartments, or even hotels.

 Horizontal Mixed-Use Developments

 With a larger plot of land and building to dedicate, horizontal mixed-use developments often become communities within a community.
-The combination of private dwellings and retail shops with the walkability of the public, allows residents to stay close to home but also have their needs filled easily.
+The combination of private dwellings and retail shops paired with the walkability allows residents to stay close to home but also have their needs filled easily.
 You will often find older industrial buildings revamped into horizontal mixed-use developments.

 Department Store/Mall Conversions